fourier-gauss-labs/ai-resume-writer/docs/Structured History Planning.md

         }
        }
     ```
+  - The education information shall be parsed into the json object below.
+Duplicate entries shall be avoided.
+Start and End dates shall be parsed into month and year.
+If any item cannot be parsed into its' proper form, them it should be left empty.
+The json shall be of this form:

+    ```json
+      {
+        "education": {
+          "school": "<name of the school>",
+          "degree": "<name of the degree>",
+          "start date": { "month": "<month name>", "year": "<four digit year>"}, "end date": { "month": "<month name>", "year": "<four digit year>"}, "grade": "<grade point average>"
+        }
+      }
+    ```

   - The skills shall be parsed into a json object that is a list of skill.
 A skill is generally a single word or abbreviation, but may be a short phrase.
 The skills shall not contain duplicate entries.
 The json shall be of the following form: